-Well, there you have it.
-I’ve told you why I switched from Hostgator to SiteGround.
-Now it’s your turn.
+Now that I’ve told you why I switched from Hostgator to SiteGround, it’s your turn.
 Which web hosting company do you use?
 And have you ever migrated your website from one web host to another?
 If so, how was your experience?
 Please let me know in the comments below.

 Anyway, if you’ve found this post to be helpful, please share it with your social media followers.
 I would greatly appreciate it and be forever thankful.